Hitting 50 And Bored with My Life

 Life does not have to be a rollercoaster ride from one minute to the next, but if you’re finding yourself staring at your television screen every evening and weekend, watching life pass you by, it’s probably time to make a change.

-If you think you’re stuck in a rut and you’re struggling to find a way out, here’s some simple tips to get that spark of life back into your routine.
+If you think you’re stuck in a rut and you’re struggling to find a way out, here are some simple tips to get that spark of life back into your routine.

 If you’re mindlessly going from one task to the next without much thought about what it is that makes you happy, it is going to be hard to invite excitement into your life.